-Even, as was the case with Vietnam, where the defeat of U.S. imperialism opens the door for Soviet penetration, these struggles, if they are genuinely revolutionary and not just proxy wars for one or the other superpower (as is the case in Ethiopia and the phony anti-imperialism of the Derg, or during the civil war in Angola) these wars strike blows at the whole imperialist system.
+Even, as was the case with Vietnam, where the defeat of U.S. imperialism opens the door for Soviet penetration, these struggles, if they are genuinely revolutionary and not just proxy wars for one or the other superpower (as is the case in Ethiopia and the phony antiimperialism of the Derg, or during the civil war in Angola) these wars strike The Vietnam war threw millions of people in the U.S. into struggle against their own ruling class, like those who battled the National Guard outside the 1968 Democratic Convention in Chicago (left).
+To the great horror of the bourgeoisie, large numbers proudly flew the "enemy flag" in demonstrations such as those pictured here in the 1969 Moratorium against the War in San Francisco (right).

+blows at the whole imperialist system.
 And in the long run, once the masses of people have been aroused and mobilized in anti-imperialist revolutionary struggle, even if not fully, those who try to arrest and suppress this awakening of the masses of people can well find themselves in unexpected trouble.

-It is no surprise that the revisionists who now rule China, along with their bootlickers around the world, find it so impossible to criticize and attack the Vietnamese today on the basis they deserved to be attacked on: their revisionism.
+It is no surprise that the revisionists who now rule China, along with their bootlickers around the world, find it so impossible to criticize and attack the Vienamese today on the basis they deserved to be attacked on: their revisionism.
 Locked in a bitter struggle with Vietnam brought about by competing bourgeois national interests in the region and imperialist alliances, the Chinese revisionists are no more able to mount a Marxist-Leninist analysis of Vietnam today than they are of the Soviet Union.
 To do so would only be holding up a mirror to their own revisionism.
 They are reduced to hurling thinly veiled racial slurs against the Vietnamese and accusing them of trampling on China's turf, while their sycophants like the CPML in the U.S. dredge up the likes of Joan Baez to repeat the U.S. imperialists' slogans of "human rights" violations.

 But there were some, specifically the Progressive Labor Party and other, undisguised, Trotskyites, who denounced revisionism in Vietnam years ago.
 Was PL right all along?
 Absolutely not.
 PL completely confuses and rejects the two stages of the revolutionary struggle in the colonial and semi-colonial countries.
 Hence for them, anything that isn't directly a "fight for socialism" is reactionary.
-During the Vietnam war they consistently saw the struggle in Vietnam from their own economist viewpoint and denied any validity in or role to the national and democratic goals of the struggle, just as today they denounce the Iranian revolution and deny the material blows it has objectively delivered against U.S. imperialism because Khomeini and other bourgeois elements hold a dominant position in the Iranian revolution up to now.
+During the Vietnam war they consistently saw the struggle in Vietnam from their own economist viewpoint and denied any validity in or role to the national and democratic goals of the struggle, just as today they denounce the Iranian revolution and denv the material blows it has objectively delivered against U.S. imperialism because Khomeini and other bourgeois elements hold a dominant position in the Iranian revolution up to now.
 Despite all its "revolutionary" posturing, PL ended up in unity with the U.S. imperialists.
 At a time when the bourgeoisie was sparing no effort to vilify and denounce the leaders of the DRV and the NLF in order to undercut the growing anti-war movement in the U.S., PL also took this on as their main task in relation to the anti-war movement.